Paris in the interwar period: Transport

-In 1921, the Societé des transports en common de la région Parisienne (STCRP) was formed, and took charge of surface public transport.
-It operated 258 kilometers of auto bus lines.
+In 1921, the Société des transports en commun de la région Parisienne (STCRP) was formed, and took charge of surface public transport.
+It operated 258 kilometres of auto bus lines.
 Sixteen different models of bus were introduced from 1921 to 1939, mostly from Renault.
 There were two thousand buses in service on the Paris streets in 1932 and four thousand by 1937.

 The number of taxicabs in Paris reached 21,000 in 1931, many of them driven by White Russian emigres fleeing the Russian Revolution, who spoke French and knew the city.
 With the Depression, the number of taxis fell to 14,000 in 1937.